 There are many reasons to use an online payment gateway:

 - It’s easy: Setting up your own payment system can be confusing, time-consuming, and require constant maintenance.
 By using a payment gateway, you will save time and effort.

 - Security: The most important reason to use a payment gateway is security.
 An online payment gateway will ensure payment processing is secure and decreases the chance of fraud taking place.
 LumiPay uses Payment Card Industry Data Security Standards (PCI DSS).
 It lists down all the guidelines needed for secure payment gateway processing.

-- Experience: Online payment gateways are good for customer satisfaction, meaning they are more likely to purchase from your company again.
+- Experience: Online payment gateways are great for customer satisfaction, making them more likely to purchase from your company again.
 Global payment preferences and convenience will keep them coming back.